 - Solid design

-- Doesn’t deflate super small
+- Doesn’t deflate to be very small

 Best Camping Pillow for Backpacking